asm512/Discord-RPC_Spotify/README.md

 ### Development

-Feel free to fork the project and file any merges if you think people would appreciate them! : )
+Feel free to fork the project and file any merges if you think people would appreciate them! : ) P.S.
+Don't forget to leave a star!

 MIT